 Do you have an HSA?
 And if you don't, should you have one?
 Let's take a look at the benefits of establishing an HSA for yourself or your family.

 First of all, HSA stands for Health Savings Account.
 As the name suggests, it is a way to save and pay for health related expenses.
 What the name doesn't imply though, is that it is also a way to reduce your taxable income.
 Who wouldn't want those two things?

 Before you can set-up an HSA, you need to qualify to do so.
-To qualify you need to be enrolled in a high-deductible health insurance plan (HDHP).
-The U.S. Government has established that for 2018, an HDHP for an individual is a health insurance plan that has a minimum annual deductible amount of $1,350 and a maximum annual out-of-pocket expense of $6,650.
-If you have a family insurance plan, then the minimum annual deductible must be $2,700 with a maximum annual out-of-pocket expense of $13,300.
+In order to qualify, you must be enrolled in a high-deductible health insurance plan (HDHP).
+The U.S. Government has established that for 2020, an HDHP for an individual is a health insurance plan that has a minimum annual deductible amount of $1,400 and a maximum annual out-of-pocket expense of $6,900.
+If you have a family insurance plan, then the minimum annual deductible must be $2,800 with a maximum annual out-of-pocket expense of $13,800.
 Just to clarify; out-of-pocket expenses are things such as deductibles, co-pays, and other fees.
 They do not include health insurance premiums.

 So how does this all work and what about reducing your taxable income?
-Every year you can contribute to your HSA any amount up to the government mandated maximum.
+Every year you can contribute to your HSA any amount up to the government-mandated maximum.
 Just as IRAs and 401Ks have maximum contribution amounts, so do HSAs.
-For 2018, the maximum contribution to an HSA for an individual is $3,550.
+For 2020, the maximum contribution to an HSA for an individual is $3,550.
 This represents a $50 increase over the 2019 amount.
 For a family, the maximum contribution is $7,100, which is up $100 from 2019.
 Here's an added bonus.
 If you are 55 years of age or older, you can contribute an additional $1,000 to your individual or family account.
-On top of this, these contributions are 100% tax deductible!
+On top of this, these contributions are 100% tax-deductible!

 Another attractive benefit of an HSA is the fact that unlike a Flexible Spending Account (FSA), your HSA balance rolls over from year to year.
-You do not have to spend it or lose it each year like you do with a FSA.
+You do not have to spend it or lose it each year as you do with an FSA.
 Once you turn 65 and enroll in Medicare, you are no longer eligible to contribute to your HSA, but you can still use the funds in your HSA to pay for out-of-pocket medical expenses.
-If you decide to use HSA funds on non-eligible expenses, you will have to pay income tax on the amount that you withdraw (plus a 20% penalty if you are under the age of 65).
+If you decide to use HSA funds on non-qualified medical expenses, you will have to pay income tax on the amount that you withdraw.
+There is no 20% penalty if you are over the age of 65.

 In total, HSAs have three tax advantages.